apache/carbondata/docs/csdk-guide.md

 ```
 /**
- * build carbon reader with argument vector
+ * Build carbon reader with argument vector
- * it support multiple parameter
+ * it supports multiple parameters
  * like: key=value
  * for example: fs.s3a.access.key=XXXX, XXXX is user's access key value
  *